philippe131/Arcane-test/README.md

-# Arcane-test
+# Flask-api

-This project is the result of the Arcane technical test.
+This project is a basic flask api.

 For the potential futur improvements go to the end of the Readme.